 | condition gt(val(), 0.8 '1')

-For more customized monitoring of and alerting on quota metrics, see Using quota metrics.
+For more customized monitoring and alerting on quota metrics, see Using quota metrics.

 See Quotas and limits for more information about quotas.

-To ensure that your subscribers are keeping up with the flow of messages, create a dashboard that shows the following backlog metrics, aggregated by resource, for all your subscriptions:
+To ensure that your subscribers are keeping up with the flow of messages, create a dashboard.
+The dashboard can show the following backlog metrics, aggregated by resource, for all your subscriptions:

 subscription/num_undelivered_messages

-to see the age of the oldest unacknowledged message in the subscription's backlog
+) to see the age of the oldest unacknowledged message in the backlog of the subscription.Delivery latency health score (

-Create alerting policies that will fire when these values are unusually large in the context of your system.
+Create alerting policies that trigger when these values are outside of the acceptable range in the context of your system.
 For instance, the absolute number of unacknowledged messages is not necessarily meaningful.
 A backlog of a million messages might be acceptable for a million message-per-second subscription, but unacceptable for a one message-per-second subscription.

 Symptoms | Problem | Solutions |